 Wind noise reducing system (WNRS) is designed to reduce the wind noise effect on the signal measured by the infrasound sensors.
 There is 96 or 32 air inlet ports.
 It can also be made with flexible hoses or stainless steel pipes.

 The Wind Noise Reducing System (WNRS) is an array of air inlets connected with hoses or pipes to reduce wind noise and improve signal quality.
-Two main configurations exist: Star arrays (designed by CEA) and Rosette arrays (designed by CTBTO and Enviroearth).
+Two main configurations exist: Star arrays (designed by CEA) and Rosette arrays (designed by Enviroearth).
 Depending on the field configuration, you may choose different diameters, number of air inlets and type of hoses.

 Product information can be accessed by browsing the product catalog.